abhishek-isentia/Competency-Test/CDLead.md

 - `Publish artifacts to S3 Bucket` should copy content of the `_gh_pages` to your S3 bucket
 - Run the build job and you should see a Bootstrap static website similar to [this](http://getbootstrap.com/) on your S3 bucket URL

-# Challenge - Continouse Delivery Workflow
+# Challenge - Continuous Delivery Workflow

-You are suppose to create a Jenkins Continouse Delivery Workflow,
+You are suppose to create a Jenkins Continuous Delivery Workflow,

 - Install the Build Pipeline Plugin and Parameterized Trigger Plugin
 - Break the above job in two Jenkin jobs: 1) Bootstrap static build job 2) Bootstrap static deployment to S3 job